 Role and duties of the Board of Directors

-- The Company’s Board of Directors has knowledge, skills and experiences in several fields and can apply them at their discretion independently.
-They also have leadership and the duty to determine the strategies, directions, policies, objectives and missions of the Company, as well as to follow up on its performances in order to achieve the objectives and ensure compliance with the policies, rules, laws and related regulations.
+- The Company’s Board of Directors has knowledge, skills and extensive experiences in several fields and can apply them at their discretion independently.
+They also have leadership and the duty to determine the strategies, directions, policies, objectives and missions of the Company, as well as follow up on its performances in order to achieve the objectives and ensure compliance with the policies, rules, laws and related regulations.
 They are also responsible for managing risks at an appropriate level within the framework of the law, objectives and resolutions of the shareholders with integrity in the best interest of the Company while ensuring full responsibilities for the shareholders and all stakeholders.
 Furthermore, to enhance efficiencies, effectiveness, transparency and accountability, the Company regularly assesses the performance of the Board of Directors.

 - The Board of Directors puts the Company’s corporate governance policy in writing, approves it and reviews it at least once a year.

-- During the orientation of new employees, the principles of good corporate governance and Code of Conduct are included for better understanding and practice.
+- During the orientation of new employees, the principles of good corporate governance and the Code of Conduct are included for better understanding and practice.

 - Communicating to the employees via email about the guidelines based on the Code of Conduct.